jramosss/diffuser/README.md

 - Run the script using `python main.py`
 - Open your browser and click on it

-Also, its very possible that the script will click in the wrong place when trying to send the message, so make sure to set the x and y in main.py line 19 to your writing bar in whatsapp web.
+Also, its very possible that the script will click in the wrong place when trying to send the message, so make sure to set the x and y in main.py line 19 to your writing bar in whatsapp web (I wont do a generic version in future commits, sorry).

 ## FAQ: